 Answer: Mechanism of Claisen condensation is similar to the mechanism of aldol condensation except an ester is involved in place of aldehyde.
 An alkoxide is generally used as a base.
 A general mechanism is described below:

 - The alkoxide ion acts as a base and removes the acidic ?-hydrogen atom from the ester molecule to form ester enolate.
-This reaction is an example of acid-base reaction.
+This reaction is an example of an acid-base reaction.

 - Freshly formed ester enolate acts as a nucleophile and attacks the carbonyl carbon of the other ester molecule to form an intermediate ion.
 This reaction is an example of nucleophilic substitution reaction.